-3. One of the biggest signs of a good dentist is that he takes his time and doesn’t seem to be in a hurry.
-He knows where all his little gadgets are, and doesn’t start rummaging through drawers, getting flustered.
+3. One of the biggest signs of a good dentist is that they take his time and don't seem to be in a hurry.
+They know where all their little gadgets are, and don’t start rummaging through drawers, getting flustered.

-4. He takes the time to listen to you, and then he also takes the time to explain his findings to you, and his proposed treatment including the charges involved.
+4. They take the time to listen to you, and then also take the time to explain their findings to you, and the proposed treatment including the charges involved.
 A good dentist will always tell you beforehand how much the charges will be.

 5. What might be some bad signs?

 I’ve always believed that to produce high-quality dentistry, a dentist must be focused on one patient at a time.
 This means that running between two or three treatment rooms, leaving the patient in each one in the care of a dental nurse for more than a few minutes at a time is not a great sign.

 I don’t want to say that it’s impossible to be a great dentist if he does this “rollerskating” between rooms, but it doesn’t help.